← Back to all posts

 Punchbowl positions itself as the more modern, more stylish alternative to Evite.
 And honestly, it delivers on that promise to some extent.
 The templates are noticeably better-looking than Evite's, and the browsing experience feels less cluttered.

-The free tier includes RSVP tracking, email delivery, and access to a selection of templates.
-The ad situation is less aggressive than Evite, but ads are still present on the free tier.
-Your guests will see them, just not quite as many of them.
+The free tier covers RSVP tracking and email delivery, plus a selection of templates.
+The ad situation is less aggressive than Evite, but ads are still there.
+Your guests will see them, just not quite as many.

 The bigger limitation is the template selection.
 The best designs are locked behind a premium subscription.
 If you are browsing and find the perfect invitation, there is a solid chance it has a "Premium" badge on it.
 The free designs work fine for casual events, but they start to feel limiting if you want something that stands out.

-What you actually get for free: Nicer templates than Evite, some ads, email delivery, and RSVP tracking.
-Premium designs require a paid plan.
+What you actually get for free: nicer templates than Evite plus email delivery and RSVP tracking, still with a few ads.
+The premium designs require a paid plan.

 Greetings Island: Free Downloads With a Catch